WMD-group/SMACT/README.md

 Run the tests using `python -m smact.tests.test -v`.
 (The final `-v` is optional and adds more detail to the output.)

+We also use integrated testing on Github via [travis](https://travis-ci.org).

 References
 ----------